Job management apps vs invoicing apps: which do you need?

 What invoicing apps provide

-- Maintaining records for Making Tax Digital (MTD) compliance
+- Keeping records for Making Tax Digital (MTD) compliance.

 Exploring overlap between the two

-- Many invoicing apps now include basic job scheduling features.
+- Some invoicing apps now include basic job scheduling for simple calendar management.

 Who benefits from which app?